Top 7 gaming career for gamers

 Let’s face it, games need a lot of marketing.
 The more people who buy a game, the more likely a company will create a sequel to that game or even add to it via downloadable content or updates.
 It is where you come in; getting the word out about something so extraordinary takes effort, and not everyone has the time to do this.
 These jobs are a little different from your standard office-type jobs.
 Marketing and PR positions for gaming companies can be a lot of fun; it’s not just about waving the big name brands around to get us all excited.
 It’s also about making sure that gamers know what our favorite games are coming up or whether there is a sale!
 If you have social media experience, these are the jobs for you!

-If you’re a gamer and are looking for a career in the gaming industry, then you’re in luck!
+If you’re a gamer and are looking gaming careers, then you’re in luck!
 There are plenty of opportunities out there for gamers of all levels of experience.
 These seven careers for gamers will let you turn your love of gaming into a job you love!
 So whatever your dream career may be, there’s a good chance that it involves gaming in some way.